 Curve’s USD 3pool allows users to swap between USDT, USDC, and DAI.
 The pool boasts a mammoth ~$47m in daily trading volume due its widespread use in DeFi.

 Launched in 2018, Uniswap is DeFi’s most popular and established AMM.
-The leading decentralized exchange (dex) holds more than $3.9B in total value locked, illustrating its dominance.
+The leading decentralized exchange (DEX) holds more than $3.9B in total value locked, illustrating its dominance.

 While Uniswap hosts thousands of token pairs, a few stablecoin pairs offer substantial liquidity for traders and liquidity providers.